c0deZ3R0/go-sync-kit/README.md

 ## Contributing

+**We're actively seeking feedback and contributions!** As an early-stage project (v0.1.0), your input is especially valuable.

+### Ways to Contribute:
+- **Try it out** and report your experience
+- **Open issues** for bugs, feature requests, or API suggestions
+- **Share feedback** on the API design and usability
+- **Contribute code** improvements and new features
+- **Write examples** showing real-world usage

+### Code Contributions:
 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Feedback & Discussion:
+- Open an issue to discuss API changes or improvements
+- Share your use case and how Go Sync Kit fits (or doesn't fit)
+- Suggest better naming, patterns, or architectural improvements

 ## License